The Holbrook curriculum fulfils every individual’s potential.

 Students learn through a consistent structure and routine.
 Sessions are planned to implement each of the four areas of the ‘My Plan’.
 Students learn through guided learning and staff modelling with an emphasis on repetition and opportunities for generalisation.
 Students access a minimalist environment to support engagement.

-A student’s individual EHCP and subsequent ‘My Plan’ will be central to the planning of lessons and activities for students working within the exploratory strand of the curriculum.
+A student’s individual EHCP and subsequent ‘My Plan’ supplements planning of lessons and activities for students working within this exploratory strand of the curriculum.
 The river pathway follows a set of long term goals that are broken down into progression of skills linked to each of the four areas of the EHCP.
-Holbrook cross-curricular progression of skills inform topic based learning.
-Students learn through discrete Maths, English and topic based sessions informed by EQUALS schemes of work, White Rose Maths and Functional Skills.
+Both Maths and English are taught through subject specific sessions that often include interactive starters, sensory exploration tasks and direct teaching opportunities where appropriate.
+Topic based sessions are informed by EQUALS schemes of work, Our World and Our Creativity progression of skills documents.

 A student’s individual EHCP and subsequent ‘My Plan’ supplements planning for this more semi-formal strand of the curriculum.
 Foundation subjects act as a vehicle to support functional application of Maths and English.